Your cookie preferences

 How do I transfer my mobile number?

-1. Call or text your current provider to request a mobile PAC code
+1. Text your current provider to request a mobile PAC code

 A PAC code should be given to you immediately over the phone or within two hours by text.
 This time frame is stipulated by the telecommunications regulator.
 So if you don't get it, you've got cause to complain.

-To prevent someone stealing your number, networks will want to verify your identity.
-So expect to be asked some questions and have the relevant information to-hand that’ll help you to answer quickly.
+To prevent someone from stealing your number, networks will want to verify your identity.
+So expect to be asked some questions and have the relevant information to hand that’ll help you to answer quickly.

 PAC codes are normally made up of nine digits and will be valid for 30 days.
 If time runs out before you've had a chance to use the code you were supplied with, you’ll need to request a new PAC from your existing mobile provider.